excursion-expert/questionAndAnswer/README.md

 ### Getting Started

+(If you feel like checking out the project without setting everything up, just keep scrolling down!)

 1. Fork the repo and clone to your local machine.
 2. Run 'npm install' from the root directory.
 3. Install MongoDB.